daominah/age_of_empires_ror_hd/README.md

 Because I do not want to nerf good things, I only apply the buffs in the following list.

 #### Units and buildings update

+Mainly buffs for weak or expensive but underperformed units:
+Swordsmen, Elephant Archer, Cataphract, Helepolis and Academy.

 ##### 1. Villager